 noncompliance with service back-up plans; or

-over- or under-utilization of services or funds allocated in the member's service plan for delivery of services to the member through the CDS option and in accordance with the requirements of the SPW program.
+over- or under-utilization of services or funds allocated in the ISP for delivery of services to the member through the CDS option and in accordance with the requirements of the STAR+PLUS HCBS program.

 The member is required to participate in the service planning meetings and provide requested documentation related to services and service delivery.
-The member or legally authorized representative (LAR) must provide documentation to support any requests for a revision to the individual service plan.
+The member or LAR must provide documentation to support any requests for a revision to the ISP.

-The CDSA may also participate in the member's service planning if requested by the member, LAR or designated representative (DR) and if agreed to by the CDSA.
-Within three days after receiving a request from the member, LAR, DR, MCO or other involved parties, the CDSA must provide information related to the member's participation in the CDS option.
+The FMSA may also participate in the member's service planning if requested by the member, LAR or DR and if agreed to by the FMSA.
+Within three days after receiving a request from the member, LAR, DR, MCO or other involved parties, the FMSA must provide information related to the member's participation in the CDS option.

 The MCO and IDT members, as appropriate, participate in approving back-up plans, developing corrective action plans, if necessary, and recommending suspension or termination of the CDS option.
-Refer to Section 8245 below and , Corrective Action Plans.
+Refer to Section 8245 below and Section 8246, Corrective Action Plans.

 8245 Service Back-Up Plans